maxmind-zendesk-theme/zendesk-theme/README.md

-# MaxMind ZenDesk Theme
+# MaxMind Zendesk Theme

-The MaxMind ZenDesk theme is a fork of [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme) (the default Zendesk Guide theme).
+The MaxMind Zendesk theme is a fork of [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme) (the default Zendesk Guide theme).

 ## Developing
 ### Requirements